Beyond VQA: Generating Multi-word Answer and Rationale to Visual Questions: Proposed methodology

 We present an end-to-end, attention-based, encoder-decoder architecture for answer and rationale generation which is based on an iterative refinement procedure.
 The refinement in our architecture is motivated by the observation that answers and rationales can influence one another mutually.
 Thus, knowing the answer helps in generation of a rationale, which in turn can help in the generation of a more refined answer.
 The encoder part of the architecture generates the features from the image, question and caption.
-These features are used by the decoder to generate the answer and rationale for a question.

-\paragraph{\textbf{Feature Extraction:}} We use spatial image features as proposed in ~\citep{DBLP:journals/corr/AndersonHBTJGZ17}, which are termed bottom-up image features.
-We consider a fixed number of regions for each image, and extract a set of $k$ features, $V$, as defined below: \begin{ceqn}
+These features are used by the decoder to generate the answer and rationale for a question. \paragraph{Feature Extraction.} We use spatial image features as proposed in ~\cite{DBLP:journals/corr/AndersonHBTJGZ17}, which are termed bottom-up image features.
+We consider a fixed number of regions for each image, and extract a set of $k$ features, $V$, as defined below: